orsonteodoro/oiledmachine-overlay/README.md

 to the package and then rebuild the problematic package or deep dependency causing the problem.

-If a package is ASan-able it will dedupe the overlapping check to prevent double checking stack overflow.
+If a package is ASan-able, the *flags-hardened eclass will dedupe the overlapping check to prevent double checking stack overflow.
 If a package is UBSan-able, it will dedupe the overlapping signed integer check to avoid double checking signed overflow.

 When does a package meet performance critical?
 If it is not marked cflags-critical or rustflags-critical.